pettarin/rb_smil_emulator/README.md

 A minimal (but working) example can be found in the `minimal/` directory.

 Two full Audio-eBook examples can be found online at [Smuuks web site](http://www.smuuks.it/index.php/en/):
-* _The Curious Case of Benjamin Button_, by F. Scott Fitzgerald, in English, 1h audio/645 SMIL fragments: [here](http://www.smuuks.it/index.php/en/projects/the-curious-case-of-benjamin-button)
+* _The Curious Case of Benjamin Button_, by F. Scott Fitzgerald, in English, 1h audio/645 SMIL phrase-level fragments: [here](http://www.smuuks.it/index.php/en/projects/the-curious-case-of-benjamin-button)
-* _Cuore_, by E. De Amicis, in Italian, 9h audio/6,762 SMIL fragments: [here](http://www.smuuks.it/index.php/it/progetti/cuore).
+* _Divina Commedia_, by Dante Alighieri, in Italian, 14h audio/14K SMIL verse-level fragments: [here](http://www.smuuks.it/index.php/en/projects/divine-comedy-read-prof-lino-pertile).

 ## TODO List